 Planning a color scheme for an artwork is an effective way to achieve visual cohesion and intent in your artwork.
-Color schemes are an effective way of establishing a mood in a painting, as well as creating visual contrast and textures.

 - Color schemes are a way to make a composition more cohesive.